Family Tree & Branches

 One third of the vocabulary of the Germanic languages is not of Indo-European origin.
 The stress of words is primarily on the first syllable, and several vowel shifts separate the Germanic languages from other Indo-European languages.
 Originally, there were three numbers (singular, plural, dual), three genders (masculine, feminine, neuter), and four noun cases (nominative, accusative, dative, genitive) but these only remain in German (minus the dual) and Icelandic.
 Word order in German is less strict because of the cases, but it is also much more complicated because of the verb final position in subordinate clauses.
 Dutch has combined the three genders into common and neuter, common being the former masculine and feminine.
 English has no genders or noun cases except for changes among a few personal pronouns.
 As well as strong and weak verbs, there are also strong and weak adjectives that decline before nouns.

 German retains most of the Proto-Germanic language, but is least like the other languages in its group.
 Consequently, it is the most difficult to learn.
 The noun cases are easier than those of the Slavic languages, but they still give English speakers several problems.
-German is the most used language among the eastern countries of Europe, so it can be used a lingua franca in Slavic speaking areas.
+German is the most used language among the eastern countries of Europe, so it can be used a lingua franca in Slavic-speaking areas.

 Dutch is much easier to learn than German, but many people dismiss this language because The Netherlands is no longer a world power.
 The verbs are less complicated, as well as word order, and the vocabulary sounds more like English.
 When you learn Dutch, you will also be able to communicate with those who speak Afrikaans in South Africa, Flemish speakers in northern Belgium and even some Indonesians who have learned Dutch as a result of centuries of colonial rule.

 The Slavic languages are spoken in Eastern Europe and Russia and are the harder of the three language groups analyzed to learn.
 They are most closely related to the Baltic languages of Lithuania and Latvia.
 In terms of geography, Austria, Hungary and Romania separate Bulgarian, Macedonian, Serbian, Croatian and Slovenian from the other languages, but Bulgarian and Macedonian are the only two that are somewhat different from the northern languages.
-The Western languages in the chart above use the Roman alphabet, while the Eastern languages use the Cyrillic alphabet.
+The Western languages in the chart above use the Latin alphabet, while the Eastern languages use the Cyrillic alphabet.

 These languages are characterized by palatalizations (sounds such as ch, sh, zh) and a few palatal consonants (the sounds nj, lj, rj).
-All languages recognize the numbers singular and plural, as well as three genders: masculine, feminine and neuter.
+All languages recognize the numbers singular and plural, as well as three genders: masculine, feminine, and neuter.
 There are at least six noun cases, sometimes seven: nominative, accusative, dative, genitive, instrumental, locative, and vocative.
 Russian does not have the vocative case and sometimes calls the locative case "prepositional."
 Because of the extensive case system and declensions of nouns, word order is relatively free.

 None of the languages make use of any articles (except Bulgarian and Macedonian), but all use the imperfective and perfective aspects of verbs.
 Bulgarian and Macedonian are the most closely related languages to Old Slavonic, although all morphological case has been lost in these two languages.
 The dual number is only retained in Slovenian and Sorbian, while the aorist and imperfect verb forms only survive in Bulgarian, Macedonian, Sorbian and literary Serbo-Croatian.

 If you're interested in learning Slavic languages, Polish, Serbian, Croatian and Russian are the most useful.
-It will probably be easier to begin with the Western languages as they use the Roman alphabet.
+It will probably be easier to begin with the Western languages as they use the Latin alphabet.
 Russian will seem very easy if you've learned Croatian first, even easier if you've learned Serbian.
 Polish isn't as closely related to Russian though - Serbian would be a better choice to lead into Russian.